Okay, guys, are you ready to experience the best grilled cheese sandwich recipe you’ll ever try? I hope so because that’s what’s about to happen.

-If you’re getting a little more gourmet, rye and pumpernickel go great with some lighter cheeses such as havarti or gouda.
-Or go with Swiss and deli mustard for some Reuben vibes.
+If you’re getting a little more gourmet, rye and pumpernickel go great with some lighter cheeses such as Havarti or gouda.

 What is the Best Cheese for Grilled Cheese

-When it comes to the cheese, anything goes!
-The typical grilled cheese is made with either American or cheddar.
+When it comes to the cheese, you can beat Cheddar.
 You can easily upgrade to sharp cheddar for a little bump in flavor.

 A nice slice of provolone, leftover brie, or even a spicy pepper jack are all great options.
-You can even try combining different cheese together for a super grilled cheese.
+You can even try combining different cheeses for a super grilled cheese.

 One fun combination is a regular, melty cheese like cheddar or Jack, but with a splash of blue cheese or tangy chevre in the mix.